Tamil genocide: Canada

 However, in an April 2023 interview with Bob Rae, the Permanent Representative of Canada to the United Nations, Garnett Genuis clarified that a recognition of genocide by the House of Commons does not necessarily reflect an official position of the government of Canada.
 Rae said that he was not aware of the government of Canada recognizing the Tamil genocide.
 On 16 June 2023, the Daily Mirror claimed that the Canadian foreign ministry had privately told the Sri Lankan government that Canada "had not made any finding that genocide had taken place in Sri Lanka."
 On 21 June 2023, The Island reported that the Canadian High Commission in Sri Lanka confirmed that Prime Minister Trudeau's statement marking the first Tamil Genocide Remembrance Day reflected Canada's stance.

 In response to Trudeau's statement, Sri Lanka stated: "Sri Lanka rejects the reference to Tamil Genocide Remembrance Day by the Canadian Prime Minister and that it is a distorted narrative of the past conflict in Sri Lanka is aimed solely at achieving local vote-bank electoral gains, and is not conducive to broader goals of communal harmony."

 United States

 Several U.S. legislators such as Wiley Nickel and Deborah Ross also recognize the Tamil Genocide Remembrance Day.

+United Kingdom

+Whilst the British government hasn't officially recognized the claim of genocide, British Tamil community regularly lobby for the recognition, submitting a petition to then Prime Minister Keir Starmer as recently as 2025.
+In Scotland Scottish National Party politician Bill Kidd filed the motion in 2025 titled Recognition of the Tamil Genocide and Support for Self-determination, calling for formal recognition as well as for Tamil self-determination.
+Whilst the motion lapsed, speaking to the Tamil Guardian a year later Kidd expressed his intention to build support for recognition, drawing parallels with Palestine and Gaza, noting the outpouring of support in Scotland.